You won't believe who REALLY killed Batman villain Ra's al Ghul

 Either way, Talia may be a target following her attempted murder of him.
 And with Geo-Force apparently after her too, that target on Talia's back is looking awfully big.
 This could create conflict between Batman and Robin, and may set up events for the upcoming Batman vs. Robin event set to launch in September.

 Batman vs. Robin will feature the ancient Devil Nezha from Mark Waid's Batman/Superman: World's Finest as its main protagonist, and also pits Bruce and Damian against each other.
 The demon is directly tied to Talia's family, which may further alienate Damian.
-Nezha is mentioned for the first time in contemporary continuity n Deathstroke Inc. #9, further cementing his role in the future of the DC Universe.
+Nezha is mentioned for the first time in contemporary continuity in Deathstroke Inc. #9 (opens in new tab), further cementing his role in the future of the DC Universe.

 Talia may be following in the footstep of her father, Ra's al Ghul, one of the best Batman villains ever.